edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

     </Callout>

 -   Send [headers to your origin](#origin-request-headers) containing mTLS metadata by enabling the **Send Client Certificate Detail to Origin** option.
--   Client certificate validation failures for all modes except Permissive result in a TLS handshake failure.
+-   The TLS handshake fails when {{ PRODUCT }} cannot validate a client certificate.

-    By default, Permissive mode allows traffic that fails client certificate validation.
+    Permissive mode is an exception to this behavior.
+By default, Permissive mode allows traffic regardless of whether client certificate validation fails.
 However, you may override this behavior for Permissive mode and return a `403 Forbidden` response by enabling the **Return Status Code 403 for Validation Failures** option.

 **To set up mTLS**
 1. Navigate to the **TLS Certificate** page.